Fear and Failure-- July 3, 2004

 Besides, I told myself, as soon as I saw lightning, I would turn around.
 And I hadn't seen any lightning yet.

 When I saw the lightning, I did what any other smart, experienced mountaineer would have done-- I ignored my promises and pressed on.
 Pride and plain old stubbornness (surely, I am the only climber who exhibits these traits) all worked together to keep me going, a little faster, though, to hit that summit.
 I had a different summit planned for the next morning, so a retry the next day was out of the question, and I had no idea when I might be back again.
 So what's more important, being alive and well or tagging some summit?
-Too many of you know too damn well what the answer to that question is.
+Too many of you know too damn well what the answer to that

 We laugh at the novices who do the same stupid things we do-- telling ourselves that what happens to them is due to ignorance but what happens to us is the sometimes-unavoidable consequence of adventure and daring.
-The "fools" didn't know any better, but we did, so who's really the fool?
+The "fools" didn't know any better, but we did, so who's really